How to Start A Christian Blog in 2021

 2. Register your Christian blog domain name

-One common issue I run into when helping people come up with the name of their blog is that they want a name to describe what they do.
+One common issue I run into when helping people come up with their blogs is that they want a name to describe what they do.

-If you do it that way, you will end up with a very long name that no one remembers.
+If you do it that way, you will have a very long name that no one remembers.

 The key here is to have the shortest and most memorable name for your blog.
-Your name doesn't have to describe your niche.
-Think of Apple - nothing to do with fruit.
+Your blog name doesn't have to describe your niche.
+Think of Apple - nothing to do with the fruit.

 In my case, I spent a lot of time looking for a name that was both short and memorable.

-The first thing I did was to write down all the keywords and random words that came to mind.
-At the end of the exercise, I have hundreds of names.
+The first thing I did was write down all the keywords and random words that came to mind.
+At the end of the exercise, I had hundreds of names.

 The next step was to horn in and discover the number one issue I was trying to solve.

-It was clear to me that I wanted to change the way the church does evangelism.
+It was clear that I wanted to change the way the church does evangelism.